artefactual/archivematica-docs/style_guide.md

-Chapters generally correspond to tabs in the interface (such as Transfer and Ingest) or topics that are in some way greater than the interface (such as Metadata or Translations).
+Chapters generally correspond to tabs in the interface (such as Transfer and Ingest) or topics that are in some way greater than the interface (such as Metadata).
 Be thoughtful about adding a new chapter.
 Most features occur within an already-defined workflow.
-Here are two examples for why a new chapter might be added:
+Here is an example for why a new chapter might be added:

 - A new tab is added to the Archivematica dashboard.
 For example, when the Appraisal tab was introduced in Archivematica 1.6, a chapter titled [Appraisal][Appraisal] was added to the User manual as a place to record appraisal workflow instructions.
-- A feature is introduced that has implications outside normal user workflows.
-  For example, when internationalization hooks were added to the code, a chapter titled [Translations][Translations] was added to the User Manual as a place to put translation instructions.

 Though somewhat less strictly enforced than the creation of a new manual, new chapters should only be created if there is consensus with Artefactual staff.